keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 <img src="http://keatonb.github.io/img/lorentzian_model_example_manyfits.png"
 />

-We see that overall many of these fits appear to trace roughtly over the underlying model, but also that many fits end up especially tall and narrow.
+We see that overall many of these fits appear to trace roughly over the underlying model, but also that many fits end up especially tall and narrow.
 This is what happens when the data are dominated by a single value drawn from the tail of the exponential